dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/PostProvisionScript.rst

 After Running the Provision Tool
 =================================

-Once the servers are provisioned, run the post provision script to:
+Once the **servers are provisioned**, run the post provision script to:

 * Configure iDRAC IP or BMC IP if ``bmc_nic_subnet`` is provided in ``input/provision_config.yml``.